odpi/egeria-docs/site/docs/types/0/0010-Base-Model.md

 ## Anchors classification

 The *Anchors* classification is used internally by the open metadata ecosystem to optimize the lookup of the entity at the root of a cluster of elements that represents a larger object.
-Currently, there is support for objects uniquely "owned" by an entity to store the GUID of that entity.
+Currently, there is support for objects uniquely "owned" by an entity to store the GUID of that entity along with its type.

 !!! info "Further information on the use of Anchors"
     * [Anchor Management](/concepts/anchor).